 5. Decide if this client is worth the effort.

 Completing compliance reports, filling out dozens of questionnaires, and sharing sensitive data can come at a cost to you.
 You need to decide if the client in question is worth the time and resources their requests will take.
 Sometimes it’s more cost-effective to let that client go than to jump through more hoops.

 Hopefully this helps you know how to handle the inevitable security requests vendors face!
-If you need more assistance with preparing a SIG or knowing which information may be too sensitive to share, be sure to reach out to a cybersecurity expert.
+If you need more assistance with responding to client requests or knowing which information may be too sensitive to share, be sure to reach out to a cybersecurity expert.